 That said, you should definitely bring a calculator!
-Though you will only ever need to perform basic calculations for the test, it is much less time consuming (and often far more accurate!) to plug $64 * 3.14159$ (or π) into your calculator than it is to solve it long-hand.
+Though you'll only ever need to perform basic calculations for the test, it's much less time consuming (and often far more accurate!) to plug $64*3.14159$ (or $π$) into your calculator than it is to solve it long-hand.

 If you’re doing every ACT math question by hand, you will most likely NOT complete the full section within the allotted time.
 So do bring your calculator (as well as an alternate calculator and/or extra batteries).

-Always keep this information in mind as you go through the test.
-A calculator isn't technically needed for the test, so think about how that applies to how you approach each question.
-If you think you're being asked to find the perimeter of a cube with side lengths of √15 and none of the answers are in root form (i.e., 4√15), chances are you misread or misunderstood the question.
+Always keep this information in mind as you go through the test: a calculator isn't technically needed for the test.
+Think about how that applies to how you approach each question.
+If you think you're being asked to find the perimeter of a cube with side lengths of $√15$ and none of the answers are in root form (i.e., $4√15$), chances are you misread or misunderstood the question.
 Are they actually asking you for the cube's area?
-Did you calculate the sides of the cube inaccurately?
+Or did you calculate the sides of the cube inaccurately?

-If you find that there is no way to find an answer to a problem without a calculator (if you need to do something more than basic calculations, which we will discuss later in this guide), you are on the wrong track!
-Take a step back and reevaluate what you are being asked.
+If you find that there is no way to find an answer to a problem without a calculator (basically, if you need to do something more than basic calculations, which we will discuss later in this guide), you are on the wrong track!
+Take a step back and reevaluate what you're being asked.

 One of these paths takes you much farther away than you wanted to be.

-The ACT is a little more strict than the SAT is when it comes to the calculators you are allowed to bring.
+The ACT is a little more strict than the SAT is when it comes to the calculators you're allowed to bring.
 For example, the SAT allows the TI-89 (a popular calculator), while the ACT forbids it.

 For the ACT, you can bring any calculator that does NOT have computer algebra system (CAS) functionality.
 A CAS calculator can solve problems algebraically, which would defeat the purpose of many of the ACT questions.

-That said, most proctors are not as strict as the ACT guidelines.
+That said, most proctors aren't as strict as the ACT guidelines are.
 If you have a restricted calculator or functions, it won't hurt you to try to bring it to the testing center.
-But do bring a back-up calculator that you're used to using in case your proctor won't let you use your first choice calculator.
+But do bring a back-up calculator that you're used to using in case your proctor won't let you use your first-choice calculator.

 Types of Calculators NOT Allowed on the ACT

 This is the forbidden valley list of calculators and devices.
-Anything NOT on this list is approved by default:
+Anything NOT on this list is considered an ACT-approved calculator by default:

 - You are NOT allowed to bring any kind of laptop, phone, tablet, or PDA to use as a calculator.